2024-foss4g-europe/2024-foss4g-europe.github.io/content/sponsors/bronze/eox.md

 ---

 **{{< extlink href="https://eox.at" title="EOX" target="blank" rel="noopener noreferrer" >}}**
-is a steadily growing geospatial IT company based in Vienna, AT with over 15 years of experience in the field.<br><br>
+is a steadily growing geospatial IT company based in Vienna, Austria with over 15 years of experience in the field.<br><br>
 EOX has been involved and supporting the FOSS4G community for several years and we are happy to be participating again in the FOSS4GE2024 this summer.
 We have been working to improve community and user experience in various fields and